“I know a painting so evanescent that it is seldom viewed at all, except by some wandering deer.”

 Leopold chose well when he used the painting metaphor to describe the sand county of the Wisconsin River.
 With golden sand bars, picturesque bluffs lining each side of the valley, and lush shorelines with a thick green tree canopy the Wisconsin River resembles a 92 mile French Impressionist masterpiece.

 This region is not a wilderness.
 The river never ventures too far from a road and every six or seven miles there is a bridge crossing.
-Despite this fact, there are many moments on the river where it feels like a wilderness experience.
+Despite this fact, many moments on the river make it feel like a wilderness experience.
 When night falls this sense increases as a cacophony of sounds emanate from the woods and interrupt the campfire.

 When a clan of Coyotes yips on one side of the river and another responds from the other side it feels like a wilderness.
-When Barred Owls hoot from the woods all night it feels like a wilderness.
-When campers are awoken at night to the kerplunk of a Beaver’s tail splashing thirty feet from the tent it feels like a wilderness.
+When barred owls hoot from the woods all night it feels like a wilderness.
+Or when the kerplunk of a beaver’s tail splashing thirty feet from the tent disrupts the sleep of campers it feels like a wilderness.

-It seems that every dead tree is a perch for the once endangered Bald Eagle.
-These majestic creatures were once on the verge of extinction, but now they soar up and down the valley in increasing numbers.
-According to wildlife biologist Daniel Goltz with the Wisconsin Department of Natural Resources there are now 25 active eagle nests between Prairie Du Sac and Wyalusing and another 12 within 10 miles of the river.
-There are probably more in the area that have not been counted.
+It seems a bald eagle sits on every dead tree.
+These majestic symbols of our nation once perched on the verge of extinction, but now they soar up and down the valley in increasing numbers.
+According to wildlife biologist Daniel Goltz with the Wisconsin Department of Natural Resources, 25 eagle pairs make their nests between Prairie Du Sac and Wyalusing and another 12 within 10 miles of the river.
+Most likely, more exist in the area that have not been counted.

-It appears that the current is barely moving with the naked eye.
+It appears the current barely moves with the naked eye.
 While in a canoe a glance at the shoreline rushing by prove the sleepy river appearance false.
 The current runs around 4-7 mph and even faster with high water, so it is easy to make good time in the canoe even while at drift.

 River camping on the Wisconsin River is a recreation that appeals to all ages.
 This makes a trip on the river a wonderful family excursion.

 It helps to have a canoe and equipment, but it is not necessary.
-Wisconsin River Outings rents canoes and provides transportation to individuals and groups without their own canoes.
+Wisconsin River Outings rents canoes and provides transportation to individuals and groups.

 Owner Scott Teuber has been sending people on the river for ten years.
-His favorite stretch of the river is the area just west of Sauk City although he enjoys the solitude and the remoteness of the area west of Boscobel.
+His favorite stretch of the river is the area just west of Sauk City.
+He enjoys the solitude and the remoteness of the area west of Boscobel as well.

 Wow!
 What a great piece.
 Your love of the Wisconsin wilderness is very contagious.
 BTW did you know that Aldo Leopold spent time in New Mexico (and being the person that he was left strong, positive impressions).
 I hope to see more in this series!
 Keep up the goodwork.